ris-tlp/Ant-Detection/README.md

      ii.
 If you don't have an IDE, open your terminal and navigate to the directory (~/Ant-Detection) and type out:
      "python script.py".
      If you get an error similar to "no module cv2", then try "python3 script.py"

   3. To exit, press any key.

+  If you'd like to use your own image:
+    Download and place your image in the root directory of the repo (~/Ant-Detection/) with a name say, img.jpg Open script.py with any text editor and replace sample.jpeg in img = cv2.imread('sample.jpeg') with what you've named your image, in this case, 'img.jpg'.
+Be sure to include the quotes!